awsdocs/amazon-dynamodb-developer-guide/doc_source/EMRforDynamoDB.Tutorial.md

 For this tutorial, you will need the following:
 + An AWS account\.
 If you do not have one, see [Signing Up for AWS](SettingUp.DynamoWebService.md#SettingUp.DynamoWebService.SignUpForAWS)\.
 + An SSH client \(Secure Shell\)\.
-You use the SSH client to connect to the master node of the Amazon EMR cluster and run interactive commands\.
+You use the SSH client to connect to the leader node of the Amazon EMR cluster and run interactive commands\.
 SSH clients are available by default on most Linux, Unix, and Mac OS X installations\.
 Windows users can download and install the [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/) client, which has SSH support\.

 **Next Step**
 [Step 1: Create an Amazon EC2 Key Pair](EMRforDynamoDB.Tutorial.EC2KeyPair.md)